Madawaska Land Port of Entry Madawaska, ME

 An Aerial view looking from Edmundston Canada towards the town of Madawaska, Maine.Learn more: GSA Participates in Madawaska Bridge Study Meeting >

 The current project consists of a new Land Port of Entry that will be designed and built in concurrence with a new Madawaska bridge by Maine Department of Transportation (MDOT).
-The project is projected to be completed by mid-2022.

 - Major permit port in Maine